25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Here you can practice your skills on your own or take some lessons.

-In the surrounding areas, you can also find amazing hotels and comfortable bungalows.
+In the surrounding areas, you can also find excellent hotels and comfortable bungalows.

-Even if you are not a surfer you will enjoy hanging out on the beach and just watch and relax.
+Even if you are not a surfer, you will enjoy hanging out on the beach and just watching and relaxing.

-This once known as a quiet fishing town has been nominated Pueblo Magico ( Magic Town), definitely not sleepy anymore, it’s now the mecca for the new wave of bohemian style-conscious travelers looking for a swanky place to relax, eat well and be in the sun.
+This once-quiet fishing town has been nominated as a Pueblo Magico (Magic Town).
+Definitely not sleepy anymore, it’s now the mecca for the new wave of bohemian, style-conscious travelers looking for a swanky place to relax, eat well, and be in the sun.

-It’s actually becoming a valid competitor to the now saturated and insanely over-priced Tulum.
+It’s actually becoming a viable competitor to the now-saturated and insanely overpriced Tulum.

 The colonial architecture, the cobblestone streets, the elegant shops, art galleries, gourmet restaurants, organic farms, and the unforgettable sunsets altogether are what make this town so special.

-The tiny historical center is surrounded by lush tropical vegetation contrasting the desert just a few miles away.
+The tiny historical center is surrounded by lush tropical vegetation, contrasting with the desert just a few miles away.

 Todos Santos Sunset on the beach